argyle77/tensorPattern/README.txt

 SDL2.

 Controls are listed next to the previews.
 Modes and parameters can be adjusted with the mouse and mouse wheel.
-Left clicking toggles modes, opens selection dialogs, or permits keyboard editing of most parameters.
+Left clicking toggles some modes, opens selection dialogs, or permits keyboard editing of most parameters.
 Right clicking resets parameters to default values.
 Unmodified keys, backspace, and delete alter the text buffer.
 Clicking (left or right) directly on the preview draws with the pen foreground or background color.
 Mouse wheel over the previews allows selection of the pen color.
 Mouse wheel over floating point numbers causes them to be incremented or decremented by the "Float step," which can be adjusted under "Auxillary" on the far lower right.
+Most seeds (anything that draws) and most modes (anything that alters the next frame) can be either turned on to persist, or activated briefly (one-shot).
+The effects of persistent seeds can be lessened by adjusting the seed's alpha value.
+Mouse wheel down over most seeds activates one-shot, whereas mouse up activates persistent.

 There are 10 pattern sets in memory at all times which can be chosen between by pressing <ctrl> 0-9.
 The program can be made to automatically cycle through